-- Generous, high amenity open spaces for residents and the wider community. - Enhancement to the two key local open spaces MJ Bennett Reserve/Austral Avenue Reserve and Sydney Smith Park. - New public plaza at the Oakes Centre and adjacent to the new Metro, and a new park along Alexandra Avenue. - Increased street tree planting and landscaped verges. - Improved access and connections to the Mays Hill Precinct.
+- Generous, high amenity open spaces for residents and the wider community. - Enhancement to the two key local open spaces MJ Bennett Reserve/Austral Avenue Reserve and Sydney Smith Park. - New public plaza at the Oakes Centre, new Metro Station plaza, and a new park along Alexandra/Grand Avenue. - Increased street tree planting and landscaped verges. - Improved access and connections to the Mays Hill Precinct.